polius/meteornext-docs/docs/guides/administration.md

 Here we can set the limits of all the deployment executions.

-- **Coins per execution**: How many coins will be consumed for every deployment.
+- **Coins per Deployment**: How many coins will be consumed for every deployment.
 If a user does not have the required amount of coins to perform a deployment then it will have to wait for the next day or that some admin gives him/her more coins.

+- **Concurrent Deployments**: This value is used to limit the amount of deployments that can be executed in the same time.
+It's useful to give stability to your infrastructure.
+In this way you will avoid unwanted peaks of large amount of deployments at the same time.

-- **Execution threads**: How many parallel connections will be spawned at database level.
+- **Execution Threads**: How many parallel connections will be spawned at database level.
 A value of 1 means that the execution will go database per database, one by one (sequentially).
 A value of 2 means that the execution will perform the deployment in two databases at the same time.
 And so on.
 So, the larger the value, the faster the execution will go and the less time it will take to finish.
 But keep in mind that also the larger the value, the more resources will consume.

-The following screenshot shows a graphic example about having `Execution threads = 2`.
+The following screenshot shows a graphic example about having `Execution Threads = 2`.
 We can see that for each server, the execution will apply the deployment in two databases at the same time.

 ![alt text](../../assets/deployments/architecture.png "Deployments - Architecture")

-- **Execution timeout**: This value (numeric) is optional and it's used to limit the execution time per query (in seconds).
+- **Execution Timeout**: This value (numeric) is optional and it's used to limit the execution time per query (in seconds).
 Queries that take more time to execute will be automatically terminated.
 It's useful if you want to limit the SQL queries that your users can execute avoiding unwanted slow/dangerous queries.

-- **Concurrent executions**: This value (numeric) is optional and it's used to limit the amount of deployments that can be executed in the same time.
-If this values is setup then an automated queue system will start and will only execute X deployments every 10 seconds (using polling).
-It's useful to give stability to your infrastructure.
-In this way you will avoid unwanted peaks of large amount of deployments at the same time.

 **RETENTION**